 Nattapol admits that the lack of continuity, from policy to policy, is part of the problem.
 He is trying to lay down a foundation for the next minister.

 “If education has no quality, people will have no quality” reiterated Issadaorn.

 This statement is not just an opinion.
 In some people’s minds, it is a fact.
 While Thailand has been struggling to grow from a developing country for decades, one important element has often been overlooked, an education system to benefit the country.

-Report by Kiratikorn Naksompop Blauw
+by Kiratikorn (Tulip) Naksompop Blauw